MrBrunotte/worldofshape/README.md

 _**Developer**:_

 * As a **Developer** I wanted to demonstrate my skills as a junior Full Stack Software developer.
-* As a **Developer** I wanted to build a project that I could showcase alongside my other projects to potential future employers or customers on GitHub and on my personal portfolio.
+* As a **Developer** I wanted to build a project that I could showcase alongside my other projects to potential future employers or customers on GitHub and in my personal portfolio: [Stefan Brunottes Portfolio](www.stefanbrunotte.com).
 * As a **Developer** I wanted to improve the existing website [World of Shape](https://worldofshape.com/) and make it a more inviting and user friendly website.

 ### **Mockup**